Mediacracy: Agenda setting

-Agenda-setting refers to the ability of the media to affect the salience of issues on the public agenda.
+Agenda-setting refers to the media’s power to influence which issues become prominent and receive attention on the public agenda.
 In short, the amount of attention paid to a certain issue will lead to audiences viewing that issue as more important.
 The theory of agenda-setting was formally developed by Dr. Max McCombs and Dr. Donald Shaw in their study on the 1968 presidential election conducted at Chapel Hill, North Carolina.
 McCombs and Shaw polled 100 residents of the Chapel Hill community and found a strong correlation between what those residents believed to be the most important election issue, and what local and national media outlets reported as the most important election issue.
 This was a landmark study that displayed a link between an issue's salience in media content and the corresponding salience of that issue in voter's minds.

 As of 2005, over 400 studies have discussed the presence of agenda-setting, and the issue remains relevant to the study of the American political system.